Advising

 This office also coordinates evaluations of transfer credits in cooperation with the Office of Undergraduate Admissions and academic departments.
 The Office of Undergraduate Academic Affairs & Transfer Student Services also serves as liaison between the Office of Undergraduate Academics and undergraduate advisors to ensure uniformity of advising practices.
 The staff also assists the Dean with articulation agreements with other universities.

-The Opportunity Initiatives and Programs office at the NYU Tandon School of Engineering provides individualized support to students through several programs.
-These include the TRIO Scholars Program, the College Success Fellows, Coaching and Development, and the Tandon Transfer Program.
-Services offered via our programs are broad, personalized and adapted to meet the needs of our students as
+The Office for Academics, Success, and Individualized Support (OASIS) at the NYU Tandon School of Engineering leverages evidence-based strategies and a collaborative approach to deliver tailored student support across a variety of programs.
+These include the TRIO Scholars Program, Personalized Academic Services & Support, Coaching and Development, and the Tandon Transfer Program.
+Services offered via our programs are broad, personalized and adapted to meet the needs of our students as they navigate their academic journeys at NYU Tandon.

 TRIO Scholars Program